Morana (goddess): Traditions

-The tradition of burning or drowning an effigy of Marzanna to celebrate the end of winter is a folk custom that survives in the Czech Republic, Poland, Lithuania, and Slovakia.
+The tradition of burning or drowning an effigy of Morana to celebrate the end of winter is a folk custom that survives in the Czech Republic, Poland, Lithuania, and Slovakia, known as Vynášanie Moreny in Slovak,Vynášení smrti in Czech, and Topienie Marzanny in Polish.
 In the past, the festival was held on the fourth Sunday of Lent.
 In the 20th century the date March 21 was fixed (March 20–21).
 The rite involves preparing an effigy in female clothing, and either setting it on fire or drowning in a river (or both).
 This is often performed during a field trip by children in kindergarten and primary schools.
 The effigy, often made by the children themselves, can range in size from a puppet to a life-size dummy.
 This ritual represents the end of the dark days of winter, the victory over death, and the welcoming of the spring rebirth.